Eruption #2

 Exp #89 in Zhang et al. (1997, J. Geophys.
 Res., 102, 3077)

 The movie shows the slow motion of the experiment by a factor of 133.
-This is a close-up view of the eruption front.
+A close-up view of the eruption front is shown.
 The whole height is only 2.6 cm.
 Initial test cell pressure was 5 bar, and tank pressure was 0.11 bar.
 A polymer was added so that the viscosity is 18 times that of water (18 millipascal-second).
 You can see the oscillation of the front at the beginning of the experiment due to shock wave reflection.
 Only in such close-up views, are individual bubbles clearly distinguishable.
 Almost all bubbles appear at the same time.
-That is, bubble nucleation is “instantaneous”, lasting only ~ 1 ms. Very few bubbles form before or after this event.
+That is, bubble nucleation is instantaneous, lasting only ~ 1 ms. Very few bubbles form before or after this event.
 This is confirmed by the similar size of the bubbles.
 Bubble growth data were obtained from such experiments.
 Even though there is a rapid vertical flow, bubbles are not stretched vertically.
 A nice foam forms and is stable.
 You may think that there are bubbles inside bubbles.
 These are actually bubbles behind bubbles.
 You can see that bubbles near the center rise more rapidly than bubbles near the wall.
 Near the end of the film, there is some coalescence.

 A foam is defined as a bubbly liquid in which the bubbles occupy more than 74% of the volume (i.e., the vesicularity is greater than 74%).
 In a foam, the liquid is the continuous phase and the gas is not, even though gas bubbles account for most of the volume.
 Greater than this vesicularity, spherical bubbles have to deform into polygonal surfaces in order not to break.
 The deformation of spherical bubbles to polyhedral bubbles accounts for the honeycomb appearance of the foam.